ahsan-chy/100-Days-of-JavaScript-Challange/README.md

 ## Hoisting
+JavaScript **`Hoisting`** refers to the process whereby the interpreter appears to **move the declaration of functions, variables or classes to the top of their scope,** prior to execution of the code.

 - Before your **javascript(.js)** file run there is global execution context that is created even file is empty.Two phase Creation phase and Execution Phase.
 - In creation phase **GEC** create **global** object and **this.** In browser global object will be browser.
 Javascript engines allocate memory **for function** even before your code run.